 Why You Need a Post-Cyber Weekend Holiday Marketing Strategy

-This is the third installment in a series of articles that looks at the ecommerce holiday marketing landscape.
+This is the third in a series of holiday email marketing benchmark reports.
 In this article, get a glimpse into the competition that occurs for consumers’ attention after Cyber Weekend, with a special look at which days of the week seem to be the most competitive and tips on how you can navigate them.
 Competition is defined as the total number of campaigns sent on a daily basis.

-With one week to go, I’m sure, by now, you’re ready to get this thing done.
-You’ve planned for months, carefully crafted your discounts, segmented audiences, nailed your creative—you’re ready to own Cyber Weekend and count all that revenue that helps your brand grow.
+You’ve planned for months, carefully crafted your discounts, segmented audiences, nailed your creative—you’re almost ready to own Cyber Weekend and count all that revenue that helps your brand grow.
 But let’s not get ahead of ourselves.

-Once Cyber Monday’s come and gone, you still have 22 days left to make the most of the 2019 holiday shopping season.
-That’s right, thanks to the way things fall on the calendar this year, there are only 22 days between Cyber Monday and Christmas Eve—six days less than last year, nearly a full week.
+Once Cyber Monday’s come and gone, you still have 25 days left to make the most of the 2019 holiday shopping season.
+That’s right, thanks to the way things fall on the calendar this year, you have three more days than last year to communicate with your customers between Cyber Monday and Christmas Eve.

-The holiday shopping season is one of, if not, the most competitive times of year to win the attention of shoppers.
-And with fewer days to make those sales this year, any tips to navigate those crowded inboxes and drive more revenue are helpful.
+The holiday shopping season is the most competitive time of year to win the attention of shoppers.
+And this year, with a greater shift to online shopping amid the coronavirus pandemic, it’ll be even more competitive, which means that any tips to navigate those crowded inboxes and drive more revenue are helpful.

-The data—based on 135,000 emails sent by 5,000 brands during the 2018 holiday season (November 1-December 31, 2018) representing $425 million dollars in sales—clearly shows there are some specific points during the holiday marketing season you should consider when it comes to sending your emails so your brand a better chance of standing out from all the noise.
+The data—based on 427,000 campaigns sent by 19,500 brands during the holidays last year (October 15-December 31, 2019) representing more than $1.4 billion dollars in sales—clearly shows there are some specific points during the holiday marketing season you should consider when it comes to sending your emails so your brand a better chance of standing out from all the noise.

-While Thanksgiving Day parades are about to start and holiday shopping madness gets underway, there are some things you should know about the post-Cyber Weekend selling season to help you compete during this important time of year.
+While consumers gear up for a very unusual holiday shopping season, there are some things you should know about the post-Cyber Weekend selling season to help you compete during this important time of year.

-Evan Cover on our business intelligence team dug into last year’s post-Cyber Weekend data from that same dataset I mentioned earlier.
-He looked at the campaigns brands sent and the discounts they used to compete, and shared some key insights about the most competitive days leading up to Christmas Eve you should be aware of.
+Evan Cover and Hannah Schlieifer of Klaviyo’s business intelligence team also dug into last year’s post-Cyber Weekend data from that same 427,000 campaigns and 19,500 brands I mentioned earlier.
+They looked at the campaigns brands sent and the discounts they used to compete and shared some key insights about the most competitive days leading up to Christmas Eve you should be aware of.

-First, let’s look at the sheer number of emails brands sent following Cyber Weekend and explore how they used both discount and non-discount-focused campaigns during this timeframe.
-Then, let’s take a look at campaign volume by both week and day so you can decide how to best strategize and optimize your post-Cyber Weekend holiday marketing strategies.
-Plus, we’ll dig into how brands are using shipping-focused promotions to compete after Cyber Monday, as well.
+First, read about the sheer number of emails brands sent following Cyber Weekend and explore how they used both discount and non-discount-focused campaigns during this timeframe.
+Then, take a look at campaign volume by both week and day so you can decide how to best strategize and optimize your post-Cyber Weekend holiday marketing strategies.
+Plus, dig into how brands are using shipping-focused promotions to compete after Cyber Monday.

 A look at post-Cyber Weekend competition

-Of the 135,000 campaigns sent during the 2018 holiday season that Evan analyzed, brands sent approximately 57,000 campaigns between Tuesday, November 27, 2018 (the first day following Cyber Monday) through December 23, 2018.
-Of the total campaigns sent, 42 percent contained a discount in the subject line.
-While brands sent more non-discount-focused campaigns per day during this timeframe (1,239) than discount-focused campaigns (880), it’s still a very competitive space to win your customers’ attention as brands try to make their final push to hit the holiday goals.
+Of the total campaigns sent, 38 percent contained a discount in the subject line, which was slightly less than the year before (42 percent).
+While brands sent more non-discount-focused campaigns per day during this timeframe (3,464) than discount-focused campaigns (2,155), it’s still a very competitive space to win your customers’ attention as brands try to make their final push to hit the holiday goals.